 - The College also surveys various year groups regarding bullying throughout the year.

 Reporting Bullying Behaviour

-Students report the behaviour to the tutor, another teacher, directly to a member of the Pastoral Care Team or through the College website.
+Students report the behaviour to the tutor, another teacher, directly to a member of the Pastoral Care Team or through the College website or through the Student Portal.
 When bullying is reported the following may occur: